a-synchronous/rubico/README.md

 When you use this library, you obtain the freedom that comes from having those three points fulfilled.
 The result is something you may enjoy.

 # Introduction
-rubico is a module of 24 operators for [a]synchronous functional programming in JavaScript.
+rubico is a module of twenty-four operators for [a]synchronous functional programming in JavaScript.

 ```javascript
 const {